Artist-led workshops

 How do we create theatre without being stuck in our heads (or even writing!)?
 How do we just get up and create incredible stage pictures without talking about it?

-Through a series of exercises, students will build choreography from images we draw from existing source texts and strategies that Ken MacDougall Award winning director, Aaron Jan, uses in his practice.
+Through a series of exercises, students will build choreography from images we draw from existing source texts and strategies.
 No movement training required!
 Let’s get up and make some theatre!
-This workshop can be done virtually or in-person.
-If on zoom, participants are encouraged to have a room where they are able to move and wear clothing they can move in.

 Aaron Jan is a playwright, director and dramaturg.
 He has worked as a creator with Factory Theatre, Canadian Stage, Theatre Aquarius, fu-GEN Asian Canadian Theatre, Soulpepper, Boca Del Lupo, The School of Performance, York University, Theatre Sheridan, Theatre Passe Muraille, Theatre Erindale, the University of Winnipeg, and most recently with Theatre Direct.
 Aaron is the 2019 winner of the Ken McDougall directing award, the 2021 co-winner of the Rita Joe Playwriting Award, a 2021 co-recipient of Musical Stage Company’s Aubrey and Marla Dan Fund for New Musicals, a 2021 Johanna Protege Recipient, and the 2022 winner of Tarragon Theatre’s Urjo Kareda Award for Emerging Artists. aaronchihojan.wixsite.com/home